How Much Does a Funeral Cost

 - Extras like flowers, printed materials, and transportation

 Many families start with a “basic” plan, but the final bill ends up higher after adding seemingly small extras.
-That’s why planning ahead with dedicated coverage, such as simple burial insurance for final expenses, can be a practical way to keep your family out of financial stress.
+That’s why planning ahead with dedicated coverage, such as simple burial insurance for final expenses, can be a practical way to keep your family out of financial stress and avoid last-minute decisions.

 Breaking Down How Much a Funeral Costs